DivyaGuntu/Mobile-Chat-Application/README.md

 # Mobile-Chat-Application

 Developed an Echat Android application which is a group chat application similar to Whatsapp application.
 This application provides a way to communicate by sending real-time text messages and customized file sharing with the other Android users through the server which is computer.
-(See EChatVideoDemo.mp4 for the demo)
+(SEE ECHATVIDEODEMO.MP4 TO SEE THE DEMO)

 Echat - Android Application should be installed on the users Android device.
 Tcp_ChatServer - Desktop Server Application should be installed on the computer.